seiyamatsumoto13/seiyamatsumoto13/README.md

 # Seiya Matsumoto

-MS in Computational Analysis and Public Policy student at the University of Chicago interested in urban systems, transportation, and public data.
+MS in Computational Analysis and Public Policy(MSCAPP) student at the University of Chicago interested in urban systems, transportation, and public data.

 This page highlights selected projects and coursework.

 ---

-## Skills
+## Technical Skills

 - Python, R
 - Data analysis (Pandas)